saleman25/rails-portfolio-project/README.md

 # Rails Project

-This project is my take on a virtual passport, where not only can you list places you've been to but you can also plan future visits!
+This project is my take on a virtual passport!
+Wether you have already been to a place and had a blast or you just want to plan out where you want to go.
+This app has got you covered!

 # Installation